How to analyze your computer’s speed and find out if it’s performing at the level it should be.

 You can also check your Internet speed with the free XFINITY Speed Check to determine how long it should take you to download and upload data.

-Click here to get started with XFINITY Speed Check.
+To get started with XFINITY Speed Check, please see XFINITY Speed Check.

-If your computer is running slower than usual, you can also look here for some basic troubleshooting tips to bring your speed back to normal.
+If your computer is running slower than usual, you can also see Troubleshoot a Slow Computer for some basic troubleshooting tips to bring your speed back to normal.